vuejs/docs/src/guide/component-basics.md

 <common-codepen-snippet title="Component basics" slug="abORVEJ" tab="js,result" :preview="false" />

 Since components are reusable instances, they accept the same options as a root instance, such as `data`, `computed`, `watch`, `methods`, and lifecycle hooks.
-The only exceptions are a few root-specific options like `el`.

 ## Reusing Components